 When my doctor’s appointment was almost an hour late, I was able to give Grace, and not be stressed or unpleasant as a result (even with an exhausted 4-year-old in tow).
 There has not been as much patience with my active and energetic little guy, unfortunately.

-I am a work in progress, and continue to learn about walking Worthy of the Calling He has given me.
-I hope you will join me in this study, and in this Growth Challenge!
+I am a work in progress, and continue to learn how to walk Worthy of the Calling He has given me.
+I hope you will join me in this free Ephesians Bible study, and in this Growth Challenge!

 Helpful Books and Tools

 Here are some of the other tools beyond the Ephesians Bible study I’m using to help me walk worthy of the calling.
 I hope you find them helpful!

 First, this Reading Journal helps transform everyday reading into a devotional experience.

 Sojo Academy is another fantastic tool.
 It’s a community of Christian women from around the world.
 The monthly Bible study, scripture reading plan, and faith planner are awesome, the Facebook group is a safe place to be encouraged and challenged, and they’re always having surprise special treats for us!

 Honestly, though, one of the best things is reading Bible stories and faith stories to my boys, and being convicted as I read, and the oldest asks questions.
 Everyday teachable moments are as powerful for mom as they are for the kids, if we don’t have an agenda!